revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > Option is d) J, e, y,
 <details><summary> <b>Explanation</b> </summary>

 > The continue statement skips the current iteration and moves to next iteration when the condition inside if becomes true.
-Here whenever the value of i becomes equal to r, it will not print the ith value for that iteration and iterates from next iteration.
-Hence 'r' is not printed anytime in output screen and we get the output as "J, e, y,".
+Here whenever the value of i is equal to r, it will not print the ith value for that iteration and iterates from next iteration.
+Hence, 'r' is not printed anytime in output screen and we get the output as "J, e, y,".
   </details>
   </details>